Luxshan2000/movie_recommendation_project/README.md

 3. **Running the Web App**:
-   - Start the web app by running `app.py`
+   - Start the web app by running `wave run app`
    - Access the web app in your browser at `http://localhost:10101`.

 ## Usage